 Musculoskeletal side effects including arthralgias and back pain have been reported in approximately 6% of patients.
 A similar incidence was observed in patients treated with aspirin in comparative trials.
 Myalgia has been reported during postmarketing experience.

 Psychiatric side effects including depression (3.6%), anxiety, and insomnia have been reported.
 The incidence of depression among patients treated with aspirin in comparative trials was 3.9%.
 The baseline incidence among patients prior to drug therapy was not reported.
 Less than 0.1% of patients discontinued therapy due to depression.
 Anxiety and insomnia were observed at similar rates among patients treated with aspirin in controlled trials.

 Respiratory tract side effects have included upper respiratory tract infection (8.7%), dyspnea (4.5%), rhinitis (4.2%), bronchitis (3.7%), and cough (3.1%).
 Less than 0.1% of patients discontinued therapy due to these symptoms.
-Bronchospasm and interstitial pneumonitis have been reported in postmarketing experience.
+Bronchospasm, interstitial pneumonitis, and eosinophilic pneumonia have been reported in postmarketing experience.

 Dermatologic adverse events that occurred in 1.0% to 2.5% of patients included eczema and skin ulceration.
 Rare cases of serious skin eruptions, such as bullous eruptions, erythematous or maculopapular rashes, or urticaria have occurred in less than 1.0% of patients.
 These adverse events were observed at similar rates among patients treated with aspirin in controlled trials.